felichio/radiancejs/README.md

 ```

 #### Using it directly in the browser:
-Firsty navigate to a newly created folder and run the command
+Firsty navigate to a newly created folder for your project and run the command
 ```bash
 $ npm install radiancejs
 ```